 Lease liabilities represent an obligation to make lease payments arising from the lease and ROU assets represent the right to use the underlying asset identified in the lease for the lease term.
 Lease liabilities are measured at the present value of the lease payments not yet paid discounted using the discount rate for the lease established at the lease commencement date.
 To determine the present value, the implicit rate is used when readily determinable.
 For those leases where the implicit rate is not provided, the Company determines an incremental borrowing rate based on the information available at the lease commencement date in determining the present value of lease payments.
-ROU assets are measured as the present value of the lease payments and also include any prepaid lease payments made and any other indirect costs incurred, and exclude any lease incentives received.
-Lease terms may include the impact of options to extend or terminate the lease when it is reasonably certain that the Company will exercise that option.
-Lease expense for operating leases is recognized on a straight-line basis over the lease term.
+ROU assets are measured as the present value of the lease terms and also include any prepaid lease payments made and any other indirect costs incurred, and exclude any lease incentives received.
+Lease terms may include the impact of options to extend or terminate the lease term.
 The Company aggregates all lease and non-lease components for each class of underlying assets into a single lease component.